2.4 Simulation with Gazebo

 We forward the following topics:

-: The topic used for tracking simulation time or any custom time source./cmd_vel
+- /clock: The topic used for tracking simulation time or any custom time source.

-: We'll control the simulated robot from this ROS topic./odom
+- /cmd_vel: We'll control the simulated robot from this ROS topic.

-: Gazebo's diff drive plugin provides this odometry topic for ROS consumers./joint_states
+- /odom: Gazebo's diff drive plugin provides this odometry topic for ROS consumers.

-: Gazebo's other plugin provides the dynamic transformation of the wheel joints./tf
+- /joint_states: Gazebo's other plugin provides the dynamic transformation of the wheel joints.

 We forward the above messages bi-directionally between ROS2 and Gazebo except

-.
-Clock should be published by Gazebo only if we are using simulated environment, but if another node already publishes to the/clock
+/clock.
+Clock should be published by Gazebo only if we are using simulated environment, but if another node already publishes to the/clocktopic, the bi-directional bridge won't be created.
+So we make sure that/clockis forwarded only in the Gazebo → ROS2 direction, this we can achieve with using the[symbol instead of@in the arguments.

 3. Driving around